SergioGasquez/esp-idf-devcontainer/README.md

 1. If you want to have debugging support with IDE, select the proper `gdbpath` in `launch.json`

-After setting the repository, run the devcontainer, see instructions:
+After setting the repository, run the Dev Container, see instructions:
 -  [Gitpod](https://gitpod.io/): Gitpod does not require any special setup, it only requires an account which can be created with Bitbucket, GitLab or GitHub.
--  Vs Code Devcontainers: See [installation](https://code.visualstudio.com/docs/remote/containers#_installation)
-and the [quick start](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container) sections.
+-  VS Code Dev Containers: See [installation](https://code.visualstudio.com/docs/remote/containers#_installation) and the [quick start](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container) sections.
 -  GitHub Codespaces: The user needs to be part of the Codespaces beta or the repository must live under an organization.
    - When using GitHub Codespaces we need to make ports public, [see instructions](https://docs.github.com/en/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace#sharing-a-port).